paramaggarwal/blog/content/what's-up-with-the-touch-bar/index.md

 ---
-title: "What’s up with the Touch Bar?"
+title: 'What’s up with the Touch Bar?'
-description: "macOS is fundamentally driven by a point and interact model. iOS is fundamentally a direct manipulation model.
+description: 'macOS is fundamentally driven by a point and interact model. iOS is fundamentally a direct manipulation model.
 This is simply defined by what part of the device we hold.
-It’s painful to do tasks that…"
+It’s painful to do tasks that…'
-date: "2016-11-02T16:58:14.261Z"
+date: '2016-11-02T16:58:14.261Z'
 categories:
   - Apple
   - Tech
   - Interaction Design